Category Archives: Devotional Thoughts

 We do encounter God, through His Word; through answered prayer; through the leading of His Spirit within us, and through people He places in our life.
 My soul burns within me when I read something in the Word of God, or experience something that helps me see God in a more real way in my life.
 I look for truths about His character, such as this one in Genesis 16 about God seeing us with compassion.

-This story reconfirms for me that God does see me, but what is even more amazing is that He reveals Himself to me, and I see Him!
-What about you?
+This story reconfirms for me that God does see me, but what is even more amazing is that God wants to reveal Himself to us.
+He wants to be known by us and for us to know Him.
+Are you looking for God?
 Are your eyes open to seeing God?

 In, By, Through and From Jesus